To use the cloud-based Azure Database for PostgreSQL, create an an account for yourself and then do the following.

 2. Networking

-• Allow public access and public access from any Azure service.
+• Allow access from any Azure service.

 • To run monopolyDirect, add a firewall rule name for your local machine.
 This is not required for the web service.